 Attention deficit disorder/hyperactivity has been reported in a number of children with dup15q syndrome.

-Parent reports of anxiety disorders in children with dup15q syndrome have been noted on the Dup15q Alliance online community.
+Parent reports of anxiety, aggressive or self-injurious behavior in individuals with dup15q syndrome have been noted on the Dup15q Alliance online community.
 More research in this area is needed.

 INCREASED RISK FOR SUDDEN DEATH